Serving all people by providing personalized health and wellness through exemplary care, education and research.

-You may also receive radiation therapy at the same time because low-dose chemotherapy may help radiation therapy work better.
+You may also receive radiation therapy at the same time as chemotherapy.
+This is because low-dose chemotherapy may help radiation therapy work better.
 In this case, you may get the chemotherapy weekly.

 Chemotherapy for cervical cancer usually involves a combination of medicines injected into an IV.
 These are some of the medicines most often used:

 Side effects of chemotherapy for cervical cancer depend on the type and amount of medicines you're taking.
 They vary from person to person.
-Here is a list of possible side effects:
+Here is a list of common side effects:

 Fatigue or less energy

 Increased chance of infections

 Except for hair loss, many of these side effects can be controlled.
 Tell your doctor or nurse about any changes or side effects that you notice.
 He or she can suggest things you can do to be more comfortable.
 Most of these side effects will go away or get better between treatments.
 You'll stop having side effects after your treatments end.